Juan Francisco Delis

 Delis spent nine more active seasons in the high minors, from 1957 through 1966, but never made it back up.
 It got him acquainted with the Seattle Rainiers, Savannah Reds and six seasons with the Sultanes de Monterrey of the Mexican League where he probably had his best season in the minors when he hit .362 in 119 games in 1962.
 Juan's last season in pro ball came in the 1966 Mexican Southeast League.
 He was 38 years old when he finished his tour.

 To show that some old baseball players just don't quit, Juan resurfaced in the United States some three decades later as a coach of the Cuban national team which won the championship of the World Amateur Baseball Tournament.
+It is not clear which event is meant; he did coach for them when they won the 1984 World Junior Championship in Canada.

 He was the penultimate former major leaguer still living in Cuba after the revolution; only Connie Marrero outlived him.